bideeen/Abideen-Bello/README.md

 - I'm a Python (Data Science, Flask and Django) Developer, Tableau/PowerBI Developer and Database Administrator.

-- I'm passionate about Data Science, Progressive Web Apps, Data Analysis, Machine Learning, and Artificial Intelligence.
+- I'm passionate about Data Science, Blockchain, Machine Learning, and Smart Contract.

 - I love learning and creating things that work and make life easy.
 Some technologies I enjoy working with include, Python, Sql, PowerBI, Tableau and Dataiku.